databricks/terraform-provider-databricks/docs/guides/azure-private-link-workspace-standard.md

 # Deploying pre-requisite resources and enabling Private Link connections - Standard deployment

--> **Note**

-- Refer to [adb-with-private-link-standard](https://github.com/databricks/terraform-databricks-examples/tree/main/modules/adb-with-private-link-standard), a Terraform module that contains code used to deploy an Azure Databricks workspace with Azure Private Link using the Standard deployment approach.
+-> **Note** Refer to [adb-with-private-link-standard](https://github.com/databricks/terraform-databricks-examples/tree/main/modules/adb-with-private-link-standard), a Terraform module that contains code used to deploy an Azure Databricks workspace with Azure Private Link using the Standard deployment approach.

-- Refer to the [Databricks Terraform Registry modules](https://registry.terraform.io/modules/databricks/examples/databricks/latest) for more Terraform modules and examples to deploy Azure Databricks resources.
+-> **Note** Refer to the [Databricks Terraform Registry modules](https://registry.terraform.io/modules/databricks/examples/databricks/latest) for more Terraform modules and examples to deploy Azure Databricks resources.

-- This guide assumes that connectivity from the on-premises user environment is already configured using ExpressRoute or a VPN gateway connection.
+-> **Note** This guide assumes that connectivity from the on-premises user environment is already configured using ExpressRoute or a VPN gateway connection.

 [Azure Private Link](https://learn.microsoft.com/en-us/azure/private-link/private-link-overview) support enables private connectivity between users and their Databricks workspaces and between clusters on the data plane and core services on the control plane within the Databricks workspace infrastructure.